 Yes.
 But we cannot be held responsible for photos that have been left behind beyond the advertised end time of a given event.
 So please make sure you arrive at least 45 minutes before your chosen event is scheduled to end.

-If willing to coordinate yourself, this may be possible.
+If willing to coordinate with an event location, yourself, this may be possible.

 No ID necessary, but if you intend to wait while your photos are scanned we suggest toting a book or magazine.
-And if bringing small children, appropriate activities for them as well.
+And if accompanied by small children, appropriate activities for them as well.
 (We always bring coloring supplies for kids.)
-We will also need an e-mail address to send your finished restorations to.
-We cannot mail restorations, as we do not provide prints.
+We will also need an actively monitored e-mail address to send your finished restorations to.
+We cannot postal snail mail restorations, as we do not provide prints.